Monash Blues Football Club: Monash Whites

 Monash University established a second team in 1964, the Monash Whites, which entered F Section.
 However, after just two seasons, the Whites (along with F Section itself) went into recess for five years.

 The Whites were replaced by a junior side in 1966, but as numbers continued to grow, the Whites were revived in 1971 in the reformed F Section.
 The first Whites premiership came in 1972, winning the F Section reserves grand final.
 A senior premiership came in 1975, defeating Heatherton in the F Section grand final.

 Despite the premiership, the Whites struggled in E Section in 1976, winning only four games and being relegated back to F Section for the 1977 season.

 At the end of the 1979 VAFA season, the Blues and the Whites split, with the Monash Whites Football Club being established as a separate entity.

 The Whites' end-of-season review in 1980 wrote:

 "The start of the season began in reality at the end of the 1979 season when there was a big push from a lot of quarters to have the Whites thrown out of the VAFA.
 The first push came in the form of the Monash Blues; who in their wisdom decided it would be for the betterment of all concerned if the Whites did no longer exist.
 We were blamed for all sorts of things as well as the Blues bad showing during the year.
 So, the Blues thought, they had the right to decide where 40 odd players would not be playing in 1980."

 The club struggled on its own, unable to win a premiership post-split until 1998, when they defeated Kew by 11 points in Club XVIII Section 2.

 In 2000, the Blues and Whites merged.
 The Whites played its final game as a separate club in the first Club XVIII semi-final, before merging and becoming the Blues' Club XVIII team at the start of the 2001 season.

+Women's

+The Monash Blues established their women's program in 2016 and entered the inaugural VAFA Women's competition in 2017, competing in Development Division 1.
+The women's program has since progressed through the VAFA's divisional structure, reaching the Premier B competition in 2018 and 2019 before eventually winning the Premier B premiership in 2023.
+The club's women's program also fields a reserves team, which won the Premier B Women's Reserve premiership in 2022.